Euricom/training-workshop-ES-React-2018Q3/samples/react-forms/README.md

-# js-react-webpack
+# react-forms

-This is a starter project to get up and running with React, ES6+ and Babel quick and easy.
+This is a sample project for the react forms.

 ## Prerequisites